-Welcome to: The "M" is for Museum were every month we highlight one museum in the U.S. and talk about what STEM activities and exhibits they have.
-This month, we are exploring New Hampshire!
-Before we talk about our chosen museum here are a few fun inventions from New Hampshire:
+Welcome to another "M" is for Museum!
+Every month we highlight one museum in the U.S. and talk about what STEM activities and exhibits they have.
+This week, we are exploring Oklahoma!
+Before we talk about our chosen museum here are a few fun inventions from Oklahoma:

 Our STEM Starter Activities

 Our STEM experiments are slightly different from others.

 At STEM Starter one can find activities that do not require the purchase of expensive scientific chemicals or equipment.
 We do not ask you to: hand over your information; become a member or register for a monthly subscription.
 If you wish to download our E-book - fantastic; if not - you will continue to find phenomenal experiments on this website.
 Our STEM Starter activities are based on regular, everyday items that can be found in your home.
 We do not just provide the instructions for a STEM activity - we tell students why an activity works and where they can go for additional resources.
 Science, Technology, Engineering and Math are not scary subjects that only a select few people can understand.
 These fields of study surround our daily lives and STEM Starter was created to help children recognize the STEM around them while demonstrating that they are capable of learning complex ideas and concepts.
 All they must do is ask questions and learn how to find the answers.

 The goal of STEM Starter is perfectly captured in this quote from our founder.

 "Stem Starter doesn't reinvent the wheel,

 Our volunteers are college students and volunteers who are dedicated to the STEM fields.
 We recognize that nurturing a genuine curiosity for the STEM fields can begin early in our lives and that is why our activities are designed for Pre-school, elementary and middle school students.
 Additionally, STEM Starter links our experiments and activities to Individual Educational Plans to assist families educating children who fall on the Autism spectrum.